 The new Labour Government has already confirmed that housing will play a crucial role in its plans for growing the economy.
+Housing associations face a range of competing pressures, and we stand ready to work with the Government and our partners to deliver those homes.
 While there will inevitably be a focus on facilitating first-time home ownership, affordable housing for rent is also crucial.
 Stonewater will play a pivotal role in delivering both aspects.